21 March 2018

 Where the Australian Government has made disaster recovery payments available, the Prime Minister or Cabinet may also decide to provide a similar payment to New Zealand Special Category visa holders.
 It is called the New Zealand Ex-gratia Disaster Recovery Payment.
 For more information, please visit the GrantConnect website.

 The New Zealand ex-gratia Disaster Recovery Allowance provides short-term income support to eligible New Zealand citizens residing in Australia who hold a “non-protected” Special Category (subclass 444) visa who have experienced a loss of income as a direct result of a major disaster.

-It is only available in circumstances where the Disaster Recovery Allowance (DRA) has been made available.
+The NZ ex-gratia allowance is only available in circumstances where the Disaster Recovery Allowance (DRA) has been made available.

 Have a question?